By: Dina DiMaggio, MD, FAAP & Julie Cernigliaro, DMD

 Try to make your baby's first dental appointment after the eruption of the first tooth and by his or her first birthday.

 Both the AAP and the AAPD recommend that all children see a pediatric dentist and establish a "dental home" by age one.
 A pediatric dentist will make sure all teeth are developing normally and that there are no dental problems.
-He or she will also give you further advice on proper hygiene.
+They will also give you further advice on proper hygiene.
 If you don't have a pediatric dentist in your community, find a general dentist who is comfortable seeing young children.

 About Dr. DiMaggio: